ossf/allstar/manual-install.md

      optOut: true
    action: issue
    ```
-Allstar is now configured on your repository!
+Allstar is now configured on your organization.
 See [Policies](README.md#policies) for more details on all the additional configuration
 options available for each policy.

 ## Opt In Strategy Installation Directions